-During our 2021 financial year, our factory audit and supplier engagement programme identified a number of non-conformances with those elements of our Responsible Sourcing Requirements that could indicate a heightened risk of modern slavery.
-These included wages not being paid in accordance with the statutory minimum; missing paperwork in relation to voluntary overtime agreements; working hours in excess of our standards during peak season; and payment and grievance irregularities for agency workers.
-We have found two cases of homeworking involving manual processes, without prior notification and approval, which could increase the risk of non-conformance with our requirements.
+During our 2021 / 22 financial year, our factory audit and supplier engagement programme identified a number of non-conformances with those elements of our Responsible Sourcing Requirements that could indicate a heightened risk of modern slavery.
+These included wages not being paid in accordance with the statutory minimum; missing paperwork in relation to voluntary overtime agreements; working hours in excess of our standards during peak season; and payment irregularities.
 We have agreed action plans with all suppliers to address any non-conformances and followed up to ensure that any impacts on workers have been appropriately remedied.